 North Carolina state statutes regulate the sale of alcohol.
 These statutes specifically prohibit giving or selling alcohol to intoxicated people or to underage people by licensees of permittees of the State.
 State appeals court decisions have allowed injured victims to seek compensation from bars and other businesses for their injuries, medical bills, and other damages.

 Who Enabled the Drunk Driver?

-Dram Shop liability requires evidence that the liquor establishment or social host served alcohol to someone who was visibly intoxicated or under the legal drinking age who they knew or should have known was going to operate a motor vehicle on the public highways or roads.
-You will need an experienced attorney, who can present a well-documented case for compensation.
+Dram Shop liability requires evidence that the liquor establishment or social host served alcohol to someone who should not have been served.
+For example, someone who was visibly intoxicated, under the legal drinking age, or who they knew or should have known was going to operate a motor vehicle on the public roads.
+With this in mind, you will need an experienced attorney who can present a well-documented case for compensation.

 You must be able to prove that:

 - A bar, restaurant, or other merchant served alcohol to a visibly intoxicated individual or a minor.